devuri/zipit/README.md

 ## Requirements

-- PHP 7.4 or higher
+- PHP  8.1 or higher
-- Composer

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Enjoy easy archiving with **ZipIt**!